zhiming99/rpc-frmwrk/rpc/security/README.md

   can be generated from the server server, via `kadmin` and `ktadd` subcommand.
 When `ktadd` is asking service principal for the `key table`, in our case, `rasp1/rpcfrmwrk.org`.
 The The official document is at [here](https://web.mit.edu/kerberos/krb5-devel/doc/admin/install_appl_srv.html)

-4. Finally the options to enable `rpc-frmwrk` with authentication.
+4. Setup the options to enable `rpc-frmwrk` with authentication.
-  * In the [`driver.json`], the section for `RpcTcpBusPort`, you can find the configurations for each listening port.
-You can add 'HasAuth:"true"' to the listening port which will be authentication enabled.
+  * In the [`driver.json`](https://github.com/zhiming99/rpc-frmwrk/blob/master/ipc/driver.json), the section for `RpcTcpBusPort`, you can find the configurations for each listening port.
+And add 'HasAuth:"true"' to the listening port which will enable authentication.
-  * In the [`rtauth.json`], the section for `RpcRouterBridgeAuthImpl`, you can setup the authentication infomantion as the service server, it looks like,
+  * In the [`rtauth.json`](https://github.com/zhiming99/rpc-frmwrk/blob/master/test/router/rtauth.json), the section for `RpcRouterBridgeAuthImpl`, you can setup the authentication infomantion as the service server.
+It looks like
  ```
              "AuthInfo" :
             {